midlantica/LovelyBunchOfCoconuts/content/quotes/a-free-people-ought-not-only-to-be-armed.md

 ---
-title: "A free people ought not only to be armed"
+title: 'A free people ought not only to be armed'
 ---

 ## "A free people ought not only to be armed, but disciplined."